-You cannot visit the tax office to get help to complete your tax return, that has to be done over the phone (see help).
+You cannot visit the tax office to get help to complete your tax return, that has to be done over the phone (see Help!?).

-You may have been forced to work from home and your employer can pay you a tax-free allowance of €126.94 for working at home, plus €20 (for the use of your own pc) and €20 for the use of your internet connection at home.
+You may have been forced to work from home and your employer could pay you a tax-free allowance of €126.94 for working at home, plus €20 (for the use of your own pc) and €20 for the use of your internet connection at home.

 Your Tax Return :

 - Tax filing in Corona Times

 - Couples and Children